What to do in June

 2. Other jobs

-Move tender plants to final pots
+i) Move tender plants to final pots

-Once all risk of frost is passed in your area, tender plants (those that are damaged by frost) like tomatoes, chillies and aubergines can be moved to their final pots outside.
-Just be sure that they are well hardened off, first (for an explanation of 'hardening off' see April).
+Once all risk of frost is passed in your area, tender plants (those that are killed by frost) like tomatoes, chillies and aubergines can all be moved outside to their final pots outside.

-Pinching out and tying up
+ii) Pinching out and tying up

 Keep pinching out the side shoots of vine tomatoes to keep them in order.
 (Vine tomatoes are vigorous growers, and will quickly grow into an unwieldy bushy if the side shoots are not removed).
+Keeping checking that all climbing plants - like peas and beans - are securely tied in, particularly if strong winds are forecast.

-Feed fruiting crops
+iii) Feed fruiting crops

 33 comments